Sohoxic/GraphNN/README.md

 This webgraph is a page-page graph of verified Facebook sites.
 Nodes represent official Facebook pages while the links are mutual likes between sites.
 Node features are extracted from the site descriptions that the page owners created to summarize the purpose of the site.
 This graph was collected through the Facebook Graph API in November 2017 and restricted to pages from 4 categories which are defined by Facebook.
 These categories are: politicians, governmental organizations, television shows and companies.
 The task related to this dataset is multi-class node classification for the 4 site categories.

-#### Complete as many task as possible
-1. Multi-class node classification
+PART A:
+1. Creation of nodes and edges in the graph
-2. Link prediction
+2. Visualisation
+3. Finding Clustering Coefficients, Degree, Pagerank etc...
-3. Community detection
+4. Community detection
-4. Network visualization
+5. Generate inferences from all the above attributes.

+PART B:
+To be done yet